alleyinteractive/irving/README.md

 * `NEW_RELIC_APP_NAME` - Your New Relic license key.
 * `NEW_RELIC_LICENSE_KEY` - The name of this application, for reporting to New Relic's servers.
 This value can be also be a comma-delimited list of names.

+### Extra Query Params
+Any environment variable that is prefixed with `API_QUERY_PARAM_`, for example `API_QUERY_PARAM_MARKET=india`, will be mapped to a query param with the prefix stripped out and the parameter name transformed to lowercase.
+This will allow you to add extra query parameters to all components requests.

 ### Debug Namespaces
 - render
     - error